iamwpj

 Papers

-I’m (as of November 2023) still in grad school at Iowa State University for Cybersecurity ME.
+I’m (as of Summer 2024) still in grad school at Iowa State University for Cybersecurity ME.
 Periodically, I write papers for these classes.
 I take the work seriously – they’re not publishable, but they are indicative of my thoughts and skills.

 Exploration of WireGuard